 Financial liabilities are subsequently measured at amortised cost using the EIR method.
-Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognised in the Statement of Profit and Loss.
+Financial liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair value recognised in the Consolidated Statement of Profit and Loss.

 A financial liability is derecognised when the obligation specified in the contract is discharged, cancelled or expires.
+The difference between the carrying value of the financial liability and the consideration paid is recognised in Consolidated Statement of profit and loss.